opencog/docker/README.md

 modeled with blender, and so can be usefully worked with and controlled even without a physical robot.

+Sadly, the Eva demo has bitrotted.
+There have been some valiant efforts to bring Eva back to life, to be found in the [noetic](noetic) folder, but they stand incomplete.
+The primary roadblock is that Eva requires an older version of [blender](https://www.blender.org/), version 2.79, which dates back to 2016.
+Perhaps a blender expert could port Eva to a newer version.

-These files are contained in the `hydro` and [indigo](indigo) directories.
-Eva comes in two forms: a basic animation and social interaction demo, in the [indigo/eva-owyl](indigo/eva-owyl) folder, and a full-featured system (under heavy development, and probably broken) in the [indigo/eva-opencog](indigo/eva-opencog) folder.
-See the README's in those directories for more info.
+The ROS dockerfiles are contained in the [hydro](hydro), [indigo](indigo), [jenkins](jenkins) and [noetic](noetic) directories.
+Eva came in two forms: a basic animation and social interaction demo, in the [indigo/eva-owyl](indigo/eva-owyl) folder, and a full-featured system in the [indigo/eva-opencig](indigo/eva-opencog) folder.
+These no longer work, due to bitrot; the "good stuff", the last attempt to get everything working, is in the [noetic](noetic) folder.

 ## Dockerfiles for OpenCog
 Opencog system dockerfiles can be found in the opencog and buildbot directories.
 See [opencog's README](opencog/README.md) and [buildbot's README](buildbot/README.md).

-The Dockerfiles in the directories `opencog/tools/distcc`, `opencog/embodiment` and `opencog/cogserver` are not detailed because they are not in active use.

 ### Docker image structure:

-    ├─opencog/opencog-deps:jammy
-    ├─opencog/opencog-deps:latest
-      ├─buildbot_* (Where * = atomspace, cogutil, opencog, moses)
-      ├─opencog/cogutil:latest
-        ├─opencog/opencog-dev:cli (for a dev environment)
-        ├─opencog/opencog-dev:ide
+    ├─opencog/opencog-deps
+      ├─opencog/cogutil
         ├─opencog/atomspace
           ├─opencog/learn
             ├─opencog/lang-pairs
+          ├─opencog/opencog-dev:cli (for a dev environment)
+            ├─opencog/opencog-dev:ide
+            ├─opencog/opencog-jupyter

 ### Organizational Notes:
 Dockerhub's copies of opencog dockerfiles are here: